gabrielmelov/gabrielmelov/README.md

-# Olá, eu sou o Gabriel Melo!
+# Hi, i'am the Gabriel Melo!
-- 🔭 Atuando na área de Desenvolvimento Front-End
+- 🔭 Working as FullStack Developer with focus in Front-End.
-- 🌱 Aprendendo TypeScript, NextJS, NodeJS e PostgreSQL
+- 🌱 Learning NextJS and PostgreSQL.

 <div>
   <a href="https://github.com/gabrielmelov">